 Crab Stuffed Salmon

 • To reheat, place the leftover portion in an ovenproof dish, and bake in a low oven (around 300°F) until heated through completely.
 You can use an instant-read thermometer to make sure that both the fish and stuffing are fully heated through.
 It should reach at least 130°F.

-• While it is possible to freeze this salmon, I don’t recommend freezing, because thawed cooked salmon tends to have a grainy texture and strong smell.
+• While it is possible to freeze salmon for 1 to 2 months, I don’t recommend it because thawed cooked salmon tends to have a grainy texture and strong smell.

+Crab Stuffed Salmon